i6/extensions/README.md

 The Friends of Inform 6 Extensions Group
 ==========

-Here you'll find many Inform 6 extensions -- some are ready for public use, others are barely working experiments.
-Enjoy!
+Here you'll find many Inform 6 extensions -- These are tested and ready for public use.
+All of them are acceptable for redistribution.

 Some of these extensions are taken from the Inform 6 library contributions section [Interactive Fiction Archive](http://www.ifarchive.org/indexes/if-archiveXinfocomXcompilersXinform6XlibraryXcontributions.html).
 Others originate here.
 The overarching goal for this group is to select the best and keep them up to date.